PET imaging of the bone

 Red bone marrow is often the dose-limiting organ in radioimmunotherapy.
 Bone-seeking 89Zr is can be used to label mAbs for immuno-PET, leading to relatively high absorbed dose.
 [18F]FDG and [18F]FLT PET can detect the red bone marrow, in order to spare it in radiotherapy (Wyss et al., 2016).

-Bone metabolism and remodelling activity can be studied using [18F]fluoride and 99mTc-labelled biphosphonates.
-Bisphosphonate-based PET tracers have also shown some promise (Wu et al., 2016).
+Bone metabolism and remodelling activity can be studied using [18F]fluoride and 99mTc-labelled bisphosphonates.
+Bisphosphonate-based PET tracers have also shown some promise (Wu et al., 2016; Khawar et al., 2019; Tishchenko et al., 2019 and 2020).
 While bone density can be assessed with CT, [18F]fluoride uptake is not strongly correlated with bone density (Nawata et al., 2017).
 Reduced [18F]fluoride bone uptake can still been seen in osteoporotic women (Schiepers et al., 1997; Frost et al., 2004; Uchida et al., 2009; Reilly et al., 2018), and [18F]fluoride PET can be used in monitoring treatment response (Frost et al., 2011 and 2013).
-It should be noted that 99mTc-labelled biphosphonates and [18F]fluoride bind to hydroxyapatite whether the hydroxyapatite is present in dead bone or hydroxyapatite implants with no new bone growth (Bernhardsson et al (2018)).
+In a pig study, loss of bone mass after total gastrectomy was associated with increased [18F]fluoride uptake (Piert et al., 2003).
+It should be noted that 99mTc-labelled bisphosphonates and [18F]fluoride bind to hydroxyapatite whether the hydroxyapatite is present in dead bone or hydroxyapatite implants with no new bone growth (Bernhardsson et al (2018)).
 Retention depends on the surface area of exposed hydroxyapatite.

 Morbidly obese people have lower bone turnover than lean subjects, and it is restored after weight-loss surgery (Ivaska et al., 2017).